mui/material-ui/docs/src/pages/guides/api/api-pt.md

 Os componentes de Material-UI usam uma combinação das duas abordagens de acordo com as seguintes regras:

-- Um *boolean* é usado quando **2** opções de configuração são necessárias.
+- A *boolean* is used when **2** possible values are required.
-- Um *enum* é usado quando **> 2** opções de configuração são necessárias, ou se houver a possibilidade de futuramente, ser necessários a adição de mais opções.
+- An *enum* is used when **> 2** possible values are required, or if there is the possibility that additional possible values may be required in the future.

-Voltando ao exemplo do botão anterior; ele requer 3 opções de configuração, nesse caso, usamos um *enum*.
+Going back to the previous button example; since it requires 3 possible values, we use an *enum*.

 ### Ref

 O `ref` é encaminhado para o elemento raiz.
-Isso significa que, sem alterar o elemento raiz renderizado através da propriedade `component`, ele é encaminhado para o elemento DOM mais externo para que o componente renderize.
-Se você passar um componente diferente através da propriedade `component` o ref será anexado para esse componente.
+This means that, without changing the rendered root element via the `component` prop, it is forwarded to the outermost DOM element which the component renders.
+If you pass a different component via the `component` prop, the ref will be attached to that component instead.

 ## Glossário